-As noted in Note G to the Consolidated Financial Statements included in Item 8 of this Form 10-K, the Company has accrued \$842,000 in environmental remediation costs which, in management's best estimate, are expected to satisfy anticipated costs of known remediation requirements as outlined in Note G. However, as a result of the evolving nature of the environmental regulations, the difficulty in estimating the extent and necessary remediation of environmental contamination, and the availability and application of technology, the estimated costs for future environmental compliance and remediation are subject to uncertainties and it is not possible to predict the amount or timing of future costs of environmental matters which may subsequently be determined.
+As noted in Note G to the Consolidated Financial Statements included in Item 8 of this Form 10-K, the Company has accrued \$1,047,000 in environmental remediation costs which, in management's best estimate, are expected to satisfy anticipated costs of known remediation requirements as outlined in Note G. However, as a result of the evolving nature of the environmental regulations, the difficulty in estimating the extent and necessary remediation of environmental contamination, and the availability and application of technology, the estimated costs for future environmental compliance and remediation are subject to uncertainties and it is not possible to predict the amount or timing of future costs of environmental matters which may subsequently be determined.
 Changes in information known to management or in applicable regulations may require the Company to record additional remediation reserves.

-As noted in Notes B and S to the Consolidated Financial Statements included in Item 8 of this Form 10-K, the Company recorded asset impairment charges under SFAS 144 in 2004 including a \$581,000 charge in 2004 as part of the loss recognized for discontinued operations.
-Based on assessments performed in 2006 on the continuing assets of the Company, which indicated no write-downs were deemed necessary, the Company believes that it is unlikely that these types of impairment charges will continue to occur with respect to its existing assets.
-However, if business conditions at any of the plant sites were to deteriorate to an extent where cash flows and other impairment measurements indicated values for the related long-lived assets were less than the carrying values of those assets, additional impairment charges could be necessary.
+The Company continually reviews the recoverability of the carrying value of long-lived assets.
+The Company also reviews long-lived assets for impairment whenever events or changes in circumstances indicate the carrying amount of such assets may not be recoverable.
+When the future undiscounted cash flows of the operation to which the assets relate do not exceed the carrying value of the asset, the assets are written down to fair value.
+Based on assessments performed in 2007 on the assets of the Company, no write-downs were deemed necessary.
+The Company believes that it is unlikely that these types of impairment charges will occur with respect to its existing assets.
+However, if business conditions at any of the plant sites were to deteriorate to an extent where cash flows and other impairment measurements indicated values for the related long-lived assets were less than the carrying values of those assets, impairment charges could be necessary.